-This is a landmark time in the Department’s history as it is in the process of moving to its new teaching and research facilities in the Western Gateway Building.
+This is a landmark time in the Department’s history as it has recently moved to its new teaching and research facilities in the Western Gateway Building.
 The new teaching lab is named the Anatomy FLAME laboratory, with FLAME being acronymic for Facility for Learning Anatomy, Morphology & Embryology.
 This new state of the art facility offers huge potential for further development of teaching and research in the Department.
 Moreover, changes in medical education and advances in Medical Imaging are changing the landscape of how Anatomy is taught in professional programmes.

 New research facilities are also coming online in the Western Gateway Building which coupled with the development of the PRTLI-V funded Neuroscience Hub in the same building (expected to open in early 2012) ensure that the Department is able to make significant research advances in the Neurosciences.
 The mysteries of how the brain develops, functions and malfunctions are among the most challenging and fascinating in modern medicine where new techniques at the molecular and cellular level are opening up exciting avenues for scientific pursuit.